valartech/loading-layout/README.md

 Loading layout is a container view that manages easy switching between loading, completed and other states of your screen with a single line.
-It takes away the boilerplate of setting `view.setVisibility` on all your various views when the state of your screen transitions between loading/loading overlay/ completed/error/empty states.
+It takes away the boilerplate of setting `view.setVisibility` on all your various views when the state of your screen transitions between `loading`/`loading overlay`/ `completed`/`error`/`empty` states.

 ## Usage

 1. Add it to your XML layout and add in your various layouts as direct children of `LoadingLayout`.
-2. Make sure to add in `android:tag`s to your elements corresponding to what you'd like them to represent:
+2. Make sure to add in `android:tag` to your elements corresponding to what you'd like them to represent:

 Layout type | `android:tag`